Icelandic Phallological Museum

 Its collection is divided into a main room and a number of smaller adjacent ones, which can be toured with a free English-language audio guide.
 Visitors will see preserved penises of virtually all of Iceland's native mammals, accompanied by multilingual informational posters.
 The enormous penises of seventeen different species of whale from the Icelandic coast and one from a polar bear are particularly striking, as are the three human penises on display!

 What's more, the Phallological Museum is also packed with various paintings, sculptures, and other works of art inspired by the male sex organ.
-And the cherry on the cake is the culinary experience in its restaurant, where the dishes have a common theme...
+The cherry on the cake is the culinary experience in its restaurant, where the dishes have a common theme...

 An unusual visit